theramiyer/blog/content/post/2021/the-organic-utopia-ii.md

 Another issue is with complacence.
 People tend to think that "natural" pesticides are not harmful---because they are natural after all; how can anything natural be harmful?
 The reality is different.

-Organic food protects itself from pests is by natural chemical warfare.
+Organic food protects itself from pests by natural chemical warfare.
 The plants produce chemicals to ward off pests, most of which are antioxidants.
 Organic food items have shown much higher levels of antioxidants.
 But is that enough to call them a _health benefit_?
 We are not sure.

-For instance, if I told you that a certain organic variety of organic water melon contained 2000 milligrams of dihydrogen monoxide---a chemical critical for human survival and bodily functions---per kilogram, what would you think of it?
+For instance, if I told you that a certain organic variety of watermelon contained 2000 milligrams of dihydrogen monoxide---a chemical critical for human survival and bodily functions---per kilogram, what would you think of it?

 The statement merely means that the specific organic variety of watermelon had 2 grams of water more than conventional watermelon, per kilogram of the watermelon.
 Is that a substantive health benefit?